4.2. Quotient systems

 Minimal congruences

-The minimal congruence of any L-system E is defined as the intersection of all its congruences.
+The minimal congruence of E is the one generated by ∅ (i.e. the intersection of all its congruences).
 Let us write it ≃E, or simply ≃ when E is given by context.
 It is equality if and only if E is a partial algebra.

 Let us call condensate of E its quotient by its minimal congruence, and πE the natural surjection to it: